The Incredibles (video game)

-The Incredibles is an action-adventure video game based on Pixar's 2004 film of the same name and published by THQ and by D3 Publisher in Japan.
-The GameCube, PlayStation 2, and Xbox versions were developed by Heavy Iron Studios, while Beenox handled the Microsoft Windows and Mac OS X versions, and the Game Boy Advance version was developed by Helixe.
-Samuel L. Jackson (Frozone/Lucius Best), Spencer Fox (Dash), Sarah Vowell (Violet), and Jason Lee (Buddy Pine/Incrediboy; Syndrome is absent from the game on the console and PC versions aside from scenes directly taken from the film) are the only actors to reprise their roles from the film, with the rest of the cast, including Craig T. Nelson and Holly Hunter, being replaced with other voice actors - the original movie dialogue and can be heard in cutscenes taken directly from the film.
+The Incredibles is an action-adventure video game based on Pixar's 2004 film of the same name developed by Heavy Iron Studios and published by THQ.
+The game was released for the Game Boy Advance, GameCube, Mac OS X, PlayStation 2, Windows and Xbox.
+Samuel L. Jackson (Frozone/Lucius Best), Spencer Fox (Dash), Sarah Vowell (Violet), and Jason Lee (Buddy Pine/Syndrome/Incrediboy) reprise their roles from the film, with the rest of the cast being replaced by different voice actors.
 The game's music was composed by Michael Giacchino, who also scored the film.
-The console versions of the game received a T rating from the ESRB, making this is the only Pixar video game to receive that rating.